Professional Electives for the Doctor of Pharmacy Program

 PACE 896: Independent Study in Pharmacy Practice.
 Variable credit.
 Fall, Spring.
 PACE faculty.

 PHCY 608i: Managing Diabetes (2).
 Prerequisite(s): PY3 Status.
 This multidisciplinary team course examines the current issues involved in managing diabetes mellitus in persons over their lifespan.
 Spring.
-McKenzie.
+Ives.

 DPET 809 (PHCY 609i): Topics in Pharmacy Practice: Hubbard Program (3).
 Prerequisite(s): PY3 status, permission of instructor.
 This interdisciplinary course for health professions students in medicine, allied health, nursing, public health, pharmacy, dentistry, and social work trains students to practice collaboratively in the care of their older patients, fostering an appreciation of the patient's community, family, and home as a context for care decisions.
 Spring.
 Burkhart.